 Old gas can cause many problems in a Homelite chainsaw including starting issues.
 Gas can become less effective and begin to break down as quickly as 30 days after purchase.

-The ethanol found in most gasoline has negative effects on the small engine of a Homelite chainsaw.
+The ethanol found in most gasoline has negative effects on the small engine.
 Ethanol attracts moisture and leaves a varnish that restricts fuel flow and damages components.
 This can cause problems starting the chainsaw.

 Because of this, it’s important to consume fresh gas within 30 days.
 Add a good fuel stabilizer if you are unable to consume it within this time.